-The provision for warranties relates mainly to sales of automobiles and scooters for the years ended December 31, 2022 and 2021.
+The provision for warranties relates mainly to sales of automobiles and scooters for the years ended December 31, 2023 and 2022.
 The provision is based on estimates made from historical warranty data.

-(q) Employee benefits
+(15) Employee benefits

 (i) Defined benefit plans

 Reconciliation of defined benefit obligation at present value and plan asset at fair value for the Company were as follows: